 Vinyl Sliding

-Given how standard vinyl is in homes, there is no question that it would be a good drywall substitute.
+Given how standard vinyl is in homes, it would be a good drywall substitute.
 They come in incredibly simple-to-install plastic panels.

 They are the ideal replacement for outdoor patios with some roofs over them.
 Also, they are simple to clean.
 They are ideal for shielding your wall from wind and precipitation.